 In 2022, St Mewan Parish Council identified a need to add more clarity and design detail to their Neighbourhood Plan.
-The result is this design code, which has been developed by the Cornwall Council Neighbourhood Planning team in collaboration with St Mewan Parish Council.
+The result is this draft design code, which has been developed by the Cornwall Council Neighbourhood Planning team in collaboration with St Mewan Parish Council.
 It has been informed by site visits across the main settlements in December 2022 and March 2023, the Neighbourhood Plan (2018) and the Polgooth Cornwall Industrial Settlements Initiative report (2004).

-The draft design code was shared with the community and key stakeholders in Autumn 2023 over a 6 week period to ensure that the design code represents the community's vision for growth in the parish.
-Following this consultation and engagement period, minor alterations were made to the code (in line with consultation feedback) and the design code was finalised.
-Following this, the St Mewan Design Code was endorsed by Cornwall Council for use alongside the St Mewan Neighbourhood Plan.
-This means that the St Mewan Design Code must be used to assess residential planning applications within the parish.
+The draft design code will be shared with the community in Summer/Autumn 2023 over a 6 week period to encourage input and engagement and to ensure that the design code represents the community's vision for growth in the parish.

+Following this consultation and engagement period, the design code will be finalised, approved by the Parish council and endorsed by the Cornwall Council Local Member for the Parish.
+Once the design code has been through this process, it will be used to assess planning applications and make planning decisions within the parish.
+The Neighbourhood Plan will also have a small amendment made to Policy 1 to reference that all residential proposals must follow the rules set out in the St Mewan Design Code.